devict/devict-autogimp/NOTES.md

 2 approaches to using Python to automate GIMP
 * Script-Fu - Scheme-based extension language implemented using TinyScheme
+* Python-Fu - You guessed it -
 * GIMP-Python - set of Python modules acting as a wrapper to libgimp for authoring GIMP plug-ins.
-Similar to Script-Fu, but you can use the full set of Python extension modules from the plug-in
+Similar to Script-Fu, but you can use the full set of Python extension modules from the plug-in.
+At least one of them is written in C, but it all appears to be included on GIMP for Linux and PC.
+You'll just need to make sure you have Python installed and configured correctly.
+On Linux, it's probably already installed :)

 Other approaches to automating GIMP
 * You could also script with Perl or Tcl - but I have no idea about that stuff.
 Not as much info after GIMP-Python gained in popularity.